 Core differences

-At first glance, Sierra and Parloa might look the same, but how they think about the problem is pretty different.
-Getting this is the key to figuring out if either of them is right for you.
+At first glance, Sierra and Parloa might look similar (PeerSpot), but their core approaches are genuinely distinct.
+Understanding that distinction is the key to figuring out whether either is the right fit.

 Implementation and getting to value